Rouslan/NTracer/doc/ntracer.rst

     :param boolean reversed: If true, the bytes of each pixel will be written in reverse order.
 This is needed if storing pixels as little-endian words and the channels don't fit neatly into bytes.

     .. py:method:: set_channels(new_channels)

         Replace the contents of :py:attr:`channels`.

         :param channels: An iterable containing one or more instances of :py:class:`Channel`, describing the bit layout of a pixel.

     .. py:attribute:: width

         The width of the image in pixels.

     .. py:attribute:: height

         The height of the image in pixels.

     .. py:attribute:: channels

         An read-only list-like object containing one or more instances of :py:class:`Channel`, describing the bit layout of a pixel.

     .. py:attribute:: pitch

         The number of bytes per row.

     .. py:attribute:: reversed

         If true, the bytes of each pixel will be written in reverse order (like a little-endian word).

     .. py:attribute:: bytes_per_pixel

         The byte size of one pixel.

         This is the sum of the bit sizes of the channels, rounded up.

         This attribute is read-only.

+.. py:class:: LockedError(*args)

+    The exception thrown when attempting to modify a locked scene.

 .. py:class:: Material(color[,opacity=1,reflectivity=0,specular_intensity=1,specular_exp=8,specular_color=(1,1,1)])